vick25/drh_rpf/README.md

 ## Getting Started

+First, add a .env.local file to the root

+Second, added your private Kobo Token value and eventually the ASSETID value of a specific form value in the .env.local

-First, run the development server:
+Third, run the development server:

 ```bash
 npm run dev